datafix-com/HelloWorld/README.md

 # HelloWorld
-This repo ( repository ) has been forked to create a working copy in an HwWobbe repo.
+This repo ( repository ) has been forked to create a working copy in an https://github.com/HwWobbe repo.
 This should provide an opportunity to create a PR to bring updates back.

 ## NotesT(oDo)
 SPIL = ( Subjects' Product Initiatives Laboratory ) considerations ...